-1867 Florenz Ziegfeld, Jr. is born today in Chicago, Illinois.
-He will go on to become one of the most powerful showmen ever.
-His Follies, filled with beautiful women and exciting variety acts, will become a 25-year tradition following the first Follies of 1907.
-He will introduce talent such as Fanny Brice, Bert Williams, Ed Wynn, W.C.
-Fields, Marion Davies, Eddie Cantor and Will Rogers.
+1867 Florenz Ziegfeld Jr. is born in Chicago, Illinois.
+He goes on to become one of the most powerful showmen ever.
+His Follies, filled with beautiful women and exciting variety acts, becomes a 25-year tradition following the first Follies of 1907.
+He introduces talent such as Fanny Brice, Bert Williams, Ed Wynn, W.C.
+Fields, Marion Davies, Eddie Cantor, and Will Rogers.

 1957 In Orpheus Descending, Cliff Robertson plays a drifter not welcome in a small southern town.
-Maureen Stapleton co stars in this Tennessee Williams drama.
-There will be 68 performances at the Martin Beck Theatre.
+Maureen Stapleton co-stars in the Tennessee Williams drama.
+There are 68 performances at the Martin Beck Theatre.
 Harold Clurman stages.

-1968 Adding music to the bane of high school literature class, the Canterbury Tales spin at London's Phoenix Theatre.
-Neville Coghill writes the book with Martin Starkie, Coghill also provides the lyrics for the music composed by Richard Hill and John Hawkins.
-There will be 2,082 performances.
+1968 Canterbury Tales opens at London's Phoenix Theatre.
+Neville Coghill writes the book with Martin Starkie.
+Coghill also provides the lyrics for the music composed by Richard Hill and John Hawkins.
+It runs for 2,082 performances.

 1990 Kathleen Turner is the Cat and Charles Durning the Big Daddy in a revival of Tennessee Williams' Cat on a Hot Tin Roof at the Eugene O'Neill Theatre.
-Howard Davies directs the production, which runs 149 performances and closes Aug 1.
+Howard Davies directs the production, which runs 149 performances.

-1997 Billed as "a comedy of ancient and modern life in eight scenes," the Wooster Group's version of Eugene O'Neill's 1921 expressionist work The Hairy Ape will have a commercial Off-Broadway run at the newly reopened Selwyn Theatre.
+1997 Billed as "a comedy of ancient and modern life in eight scenes," the Wooster Group's version of Eugene O'Neill's 1921 expressionist work The Hairy Ape has a commercial Off-Broadway run at the newly reopened Selwyn Theatre.
 Willem Dafoe stars as Yank.

-2001 Bat Boy, a musical adaptation of the tabloid newspaper legend, opens Off-Broadway today and earns surprisingly respectful reviews.
+2001 Bat Boy, a musical adaptation of the tabloid newspaper legend, opens Off-Broadway.
+It runs 278 performances at the Union Square Theatre.

-2002 The much-lauded 1998 Trevor Nunn-Susan Stroman National Theatre production of Oklahoma! opens on Broadway, after overcoming years of union and other issues.
-Despite a $12 million advance, the show gets mixed reviews, loses the Best Revival Tony Award to Into the Woods, and goes on to a run of 11 months.
+2002 The much-lauded 1998 Trevor Nunn-Susan Stroman National Theatre production of Oklahoma! opens on Broadway after overcoming years of issues.
+Despite a $12 million advance, the show gets mixed reviews, loses the Best Revival Tony Award to Into the Woods, and runs 11 months.

-2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine, co-starring Antonio Banderas, Jane Krakowski and many other female luminaries.
-The production, which starts previews today, will win the 2003 Tony Award as Best Musical Revival.
+2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine costarring Antonio Banderas, Jane Krakowski, and many other female luminaries.
+The production, which starts previews on this day, wins the 2003 Tony Award as Best Revival of a Musical.

-2005 Farewell to two old friends today.
+2005 Farewell to two old friends.
 Bobby Short, 80, one of the cabaret world's most revered performers and a living symbol of a bygone brand of late-night New York style, dies of leukemia.
-Barney Martin, 82, the character actor with a hangdog expression who played the beleaguered Amos Hart in the original Broadway production of the musical Chicago, succumbs to cancer.
+Barney Martin, 82, the character actor with a hangdog expression who played the beleaguered Amos Hart in the original Broadway production of the musical Chicago, dies of cancer.

-2014 Hands on a Hardbody, the cultural pulse-taking about a cross-section of Texans hoping to win a pickup truck in a grueling endurance competition, opens on Broadway at the Brooks Atkinson Theatre.
-The musical's score is by Amanda Green and Phish frontman Trey Anastasio, with a book by Doug Wright.
-Following mixed reviews and poor ticket sales, the production closes after only 28 performances.
+2013 Hands on a Hardbody, the show about a cross-section of Texans hoping to win a pickup truck in a grueling endurance competition, opens on Broadway at the Brooks Atkinson Theatre.
+The musical's score is by Amanda Green and Phish frontman Trey Anastasio with a book by Doug Wright.
+The cast includes Keith Carradine, Hunter Foster, Jay Armstrong Johnson, and Keala Settle.
+Following mixed reviews and poor ticket sales, the production closes after 28 performances.